bgrissin/K8S-Cassandra/K8S_create/K8S_setup.md

     #  su - joeuser
     #  docker ps  ----> make certain docker runs as user joeuser

 These steps are optional for nodes 2 and 3, but must be done on the master node (node 1).
-In this case, joeuser is the user.
+In the example provided below, joeuser is the user.

     #  su - joeuser
     #  sudo cp /etc/kubernetes/admin.conf $HOME/
     #  sudo chown $(id -u):$(id -g) $HOME/admin.conf
     #  export KUBECONFIG=$HOME/admin.conf

-Once you have completed these steps successfully, you should be able to see your K8S cluster nodes and verify that the services you need to have running.
-Note that the kube-dns pod should be in a pending state until after you add the pod networking solution.
-As mentioned previously this lab uses flannel.
-Note, you run kubectl as the user you setup, not as root.
-You may want to add in the admin.conf export to your profile so you do not have to keep sourcing the env variables.
+Once you have completed these steps successfully, you should be able to see your K8S cluster nodes and verify the services you need are  running.
+Note that the kube-dns pod should be in a pending state until after you add the pod networking solution, this lab uses flannel.
+Also, run kubectl as the user you setup (i.e. joeuser), not as root.
+Also consider updating your shell profile with the admin.conf export so you do not have to keep sourcing the env variables.

 	 #  kubectl get nodes